spotlightpa/poor-richard/content/news/2026-07-02-ICNDATACLIMATE0726.md

 feed-exclude = false
 image = "2025/04/01m0-t8sg-qd9a-zpg0.jpeg"
-image-credit = "Gene J. Puskar / AP" image-description = "The smokestacks of the former coal-fired Homer City Generating Station crumble in a planned demolition to make way for a new natural gas-fired power plant in Homer City, Pa." image-gravity = "we" internal-id = "ICNDATACLIMATE0726" kicker = "Environment"
+image-credit = "Gene J. Puskar / AP" image-description = "The smokestacks of the former coal-fired Homer City Generating Station crumble in a planned demolition to make way for a new natural gas-fired power plant." image-gravity = "we" internal-id = "ICNDATACLIMATE0726" kicker = "Environment"